IcarusMJ12/numenera/README.md

 ### Skill Stacking

-RAW suggests that if you're trained in A as well as trained in B, if you're attempting a task that's at the intersection of A and B, you count as specialized in intersection(A and B).
+RAW suggest that if you're trained in A as well as trained in B, if you're attempting a task that's at the intersection of A and B, you count as specialized in intersection(A and B).

 > e.g. As a Delve who Explores Dark Places, you are automatically skilled in Searching, and you picked Perception as your starting skill.
 Searching could be considered as a subset of the more general Perception, and thus you count as specialized in Searching tasks.